 Phishing has been around for a long time and despite a greater knowledge about the types of scams available, it still continues to prove one of the most successful ways to con people out of money or trick them into disclosing personal information.

-Cybercriminals are continually adapting and tweaking their scams to reach as wide an audience as possible and one of the most successful places to do this is on social media.
+Cybercriminals continually adapt and tweak their scams to reach as wide an audience as possible and social media phishing has provided them with a lucrative new attack method.

 There are over 3 billion social network users around the world, and this massive global audience provides the crooks with a rich hunting ground for attacks.

-A recent report from RiskIQ found a 100% increase in phishing attacks taking place across all social media platforms and this is only expected to rise with the proliferation of new networks and users.
+A recent report from RiskIQ found a 100% increase in social media phishing attacks across all social media platforms and this is only expected to rise with the proliferation of new networks and users.

 Traditional email-based phishing continues to prove a lucrative way to defraud people, but social media phishing enables criminals to blend in among the masses, quietly and methodically research their potential victims, and then launch targeted attacks that often go unnoticed.

 They are also quick to take advantage of a more relaxed and trusting online environment.
 The reason many of these scams are so successful is that users tend to be less suspicious about links on social media than they would be on other platforms.

 Fake customer service accounts – Social media has changed the way customers interact with brands and they tend to go directly to a company’s social media channels for customer support.
 Fraudsters have been quick to take advantage of this online relationship to launch fake accounts impersonating major brands.
 Research has found that 19% of social media accounts appearing to represent top brands were all fake.

 Fake comments on popular posts – A trending news story or popular post will tend to generate a lot of likes and comments.
 Fraudsters will take advantage of this large audience by adding their own comments to the posts with links to other attention-grabbing headlines.
 As soon as users click on the link, they will be directed to a phishing website or their computer will be infected with malware.